openorch/openorch/docs-source/docs/built-in-services/secret-svc.md

 deploy-svc/EXAMPLE-KEY
 ```

-vs
+vs non-prefixed keys such as

 ```sh
 EMAIL_API_KEY
 ```

-Obviously the `EMAIL_API_KEY` will be set up by an administrator user.
+Non-prefixed keys like `EMAIL_API_KEY` can only be created by admin users.

 This prefix rule serves two purposes: